VET316 Production Animal Medicine

 Teachers: Lisbeth Hektoen, Helene Ween, Wenche Kristin Farstad, Ane Christine Wammer Nødtvedt

 - Obstetric disorders, periparturient diseases and diseases in new born animal in production animals

-	- Ambulatory practice in production animals
+- Ambulatory practice on production animals and horses

 - Herd health in production animals